 Make sure your images are readable on various platforms

 The days when the only contact we had with computers was limited to an old traditional desktop are over.
-Most of us read articles on our smart phones, on tablets or on laptops.
-It should be noted that each of these devices have their own specifications for displaying images.
+Most of us read articles on our smartphones, on tablets or on laptops.
+It should be noted that each of these devices has their own specifications for displaying images.
 So, it is important to take these aspects into consideration and be aware that your images should retain their aesthetic qualities when they are displayed on mobile devices or otherwise.

 Adapt the number of images to the length of your article

 We must recognize that a very long text without images will discourage some.
 To avoid losing readers and to air out your text sufficiently, make sure to take its length into consideration.
 For a shorter article (say 500 to 600 words), only one photo will fit.
 If your article has 1000 or 1500 words, the integration of two or three photos would be much more appropriate.

 Reduce the weight of images on your website

 Far be it from us to tell you that you have to be content with poor quality images on your website.
 However, it is good to know that images that have a high level of quality and have a weight that exceeds 500 KB will considerably slow down your website.